 In order to modify an allocation judgment, a parent usually needs to petition the court unless the other parent agrees.

 When you are going through a child custody case, one of the best things you can do is hire an experienced and compassionate Brookfield child custody lawyer.
-At the Arami Law Office, we have years of experience representing parents in child custody matters, from initial parenting plans and allocation judgments to modifications due to a relocation.
+At Arami Law, Inc., we have years of experience representing parents in child custody matters, from initial parenting plans and allocation judgments to modifications due to a relocation.
 Do not hesitate to get in touch with us to learn more about how we serve parents in and around Brookfield, Illinois.
-Contact the Arami Law Office today to discuss your child custody case.
+Contact Arami Law, Inc. today to discuss your child custody case.

 To request a consultation, please fill out all fields, and we will follow up with you